umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

 - Create a grid editor view `.html` file
 - Create a grid render `.cshtml` file
 - Create a grid editor controller `.js` file
-- Create a `package.manifest` file to make umbraco load needed files
+- Create a `package.manifest` file to make Umbraco load needed files
 - Register the editor in the `/config/grid.editors.js` file

 This process tries to be as close to building property editors as currently possible.